-Best places to eat Thanksgiving dinner in the U.S.
+Best places to eat Thanksgiving dinner in the US

 Thanksgiving brunch is served buffet-style, offering breakfast items as well as traditional Thanksgiving fare.

-The buffet will feature turkey, prime rib and leg of lamb, but also omelets, salads and a cold seafood assortment.
-Mimosas are bottomless and the assortment of sweets is as vast as the Sonoran desert.
-Sonoran desserts, if you will.
+In previous years, the buffet has featured turkey, prime rib and leg of lamb, but also omelets, salads and a cold seafood assortment.